 If I get into an altercation, I’m going to hurt you, punch your lights out, or hit you in the eyes, attack the groin, etc. do any and everything needed to win.
 It seemed a joke to stand still and let a person walk up and grab you, planning to respond by twisting their wrist into some submission hold.

-Kise had told me so many times: in the time it takes to catch someone, you can hit them, what would you rather do?
+Kise had told me so many times for years: in the time it takes to catch someone, you can hit them, what would you rather do?
 I got so frustrated that I finally decided to push Kise to the limit and see what he’d do.

 In late 1977, a few of us were in my dojo with Kise as he was teaching me a block and strike technique that I knew would get me hurt on the street.
 Kise was standing so close to me that I knew I could hit him long before he could block me.
 I just knew it.
 Back on the island in the 1960s, he never would have stood so close to me.
 I told him, “This is bullshit!
 This will get me hurt!”